 In auditing the financial statements, we have concluded that the directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
-Our evaluation of the directors' assessment of the Company's ability to continue to adopt the going concern basis of accounting included.
-Our procedures in relation to the Company's ability to continue as a going concern include the following:
+Our evaluation of the directors' assessment of the Company's ability to continue to adopt the going concern basis of accounting included the following:

 - We evaluated the directors' going concern assessment, which covered a period of twelve months from the date of the approval of the financial statements.
 This assessment included their evaluation of future profitability outlook, regulatory capital, liquidity and funding positions.
 In addition, we assessed these positions considering management's stress tests which included consideration of principal and emerging risks.
-The Company's risk profile was considered including credit risk, compliance and operational risk. - We considered the Company's operational resilience and their response to the impact of Covid-19 had on its business operations, including the operations of its service providers and the dependencies of the Company to Nomura Holdings Inc., and to Nomura Europe Holdings plc group. - We obtained and reviewed the documentation related to the expectation and ability of the ultimate parent company, Nomura Holdings Inc., to continue to provide financial and operational support to the Company.
+The Company's risk profile was considered including credit risk, compliance and operational risk. - We confirmed our understanding of management's going concern assessment process and challenged management on the inclusion of key factors in their assessment. - We considered the Company's operational resilience and their response to the impact of Covid-19 and heighted market volatility resulting from the Russia/Ukraine conflict had on its business operations, including the operations of its service providers and the dependencies of the Company to Nomura Holdings Inc., and to Nomura Europe Holdings plc group.